Z3R084/TuSSchedule/readme.md

-Helo, this is the repository entry point.
+Hello, this is the repository entry point.